Topics Map > Noncredit Courses

 - Course content should be affiliated with a UW-Madison department or program.

 To get started, submit the Non-Credit Canvas Course Request Form.
-Most requests are fulfilled within one business day.
+Requests may take 3-4 business days to be fulfilled.

 Canvas is primarily intended for use by UW-Madison faculty, staff, and students.
 However, there are some options to provide content to learners outside of UW-Madison:

-- If external users need to access course content but do not need to complete assignments or quizzes, you can make your course public by following the instructions at https://community.canvaslms.com/docs/DOC-12756-4152284583.
+- If external users need to access course content but do not need to complete assignments or quizzes, you can make your course public by following the instructions on Canvas's support website, at How do I include a course in the Public Course Index?.

 For more information, contact email@example.com.